WOA-Project/SurfaceDuo-Guides/InstallWindows/Uninstall-SurfaceDuo1.md

 - [Platform Tools from Google (ADB and Fastboot)](https://developer.android.com/studio/releases/platform-tools)
 - A PC.

-## Warnings ⚠️
+> [!IMPORTANT]

-**THIS WILL WIPE ALL YOUR ANDROID™ AND WINDOWS DATA**
+> **THIS WILL WIPE ALL YOUR ANDROID™ DATA**

-We don't take any responsibility for any damage done to your phone.
+> We don't take any responsibility for any damage done to your phone.
 By following this guide, you agree to take full responsibility of your actions.
+We have done some testing,
-We have done some testing, but this is **AN EARLY PREVIEW** and things can go wrong.
+> but this is **STILL IN PREVIEW** and things can go wrong.

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**